Web-Twins/core/README.md

 * Connection: Web-Twins has two data format JSON and YAML.
 Web-Twins use the MVC design pattern to connect the backend and frontend program.
 * Independent: Backend engineers can focus on programming without worrying about frontend HTML code or what CSS/JS should be loaded.
 Frontend enginners can also focus on template development.
 * Switching: We can switch Template Mode and Real Mode to compare the difference, also backend engineer can switch t he web page to template mode seeing what is the original UI design of Frontend engineer.
 This will clarify the Frontend requirements for the programming integrator.
-* Debugging: Using JSON or YAML data to decide the responsibility of bug is belong to Backend or Frontend.
+* Debugging: Using JSON or YAML data to decide the responsibility of bug should belong to Backend or Frontend.
-* Bulit-in Frontend Skill: CSS/JS combination, Image Sprite.
+* Bulit-In Frontend Skill: CSS/JS combination, Image Sprite, Less/Sass/Scss, Handlebar, Jade.
+* Modularization: Separate the web page to become some small modules.
+Every module is a a MVC structrue including model, view and CSS/JS files.
+The web page will automatically load CSS/JS files of modueles.

 Infrastructure Design of web-twins